AnalyzerREST/tradingview-ta-demo/README.md

 ## Screenshot
 ![](https://raw.githubusercontent.com/brian-the-dev/tradingview-ta-demo/main/static/screenshot.png)

-## Captcha
+## Turnstile
-Captchas are used to prevent abuse of the API, sorry for the inconvenience.
+We use Cloudflare's Turnstile to prevent abuse.
+Get the API key from Cloudflare if you need them.

 ## Contributing
 You may fork this repository or submit a pull request.
 Any pull request (documentation, bug fix, features, etc) are welcomed.
 Please follow the guidelines [here](https://github.com/brian-the-dev/python-tradingview-ta/blob/master/CONTRIBUTING.md).